last updated 5 February 2012

 17 January 1891 - Col Francis Middlecoat (51)

-"Commandant of European Veterans, Madras", retires from the Madras Army and eventually heads for London not, one presumes, confident of a warm reception from his separating wife!.
+"Commandant of European Veterans, Madras", an excuse for spending a life in the Officers' Mess probably, retires from the Madras Army and eventually heads for London not, one imagines, confident of a warm reception from his separating wife!.

 5 April 1891 to 1894